-- 11. Provide site visits and office consultations with watershed landowners, municipalities, contractors and others for designing and implementing best management practices to reduce erosion. - 12.
-Develop educational products (fact sheets, guidebooks, videos, etc.) to educate landowners on best management practices, such as riparian planting design and maintenance, and guidelines for proper sizing of private stream crossings.

-- 13. Develop several riparian buffer demonstration projects that can be accessed by volunteers and members of the public for educational purposes.
-Two Earth Day volunteer planting projects were scheduled for April 2020 in collaboration with Trout Unlimited and Girl Scouts of America Ashokan Chapter.
-An invasive pulling event is also scheduled at the Catskill Interpretive Center for July 2020. - 14.
+- 12. Provide site visits and office consultations with watershed landowners, municipalities, contractors, and others for designing and implementing best management practices to reduce erosion. - 13.
+Develop educational products (fact sheets, guidebooks, videos, displays, signage, etc.) to educate landowners on best management practices, such as riparian planting design and maintenance, and guidelines for proper sizing of private stream crossings. - a.
+Develop riparian ecosystem educational signage for completed riparian buffer projects. - b.
+Develop no-mow signage for completed CSBI projects on private and public property. - c.
+Develop fact sheets on how to install willow plantings and identify native willow species. - 14.
+Develop several riparian buffer demonstration projects that can be accessed by volunteers and members of the public for educational purposes. - a.
+Enhance the Riparian Buffer Pollinator Meadow Demo at the Emerson Resort with an outdoor "riparian ecosystem living classroom" and educational signage that promotes riparian buffer protection. - 15.
 Develop reliable local sources of native plant material for stream and riparian improvement projects.
-Continue maintenance of 10,000 live willow plants for cutting beds that will be used in future riparian restoration projects.
+Continue maintenance of 10,000 live willow plants for cutting beds that will be used in riparian restoration projects.
+This material has been used on the Mink Hollow Bridge project and is planned to be utilized for the 2022 stream restoration project at Stony Clove Creek above Jensen Road.
+Coordinate with DEP Lands to develop a database of harvestable bioengineering materials on DEP lands and rights of way in the Ashokan watershed for on-going plant material supply.
 Continue to identify local native stands for harvest located in the watershed through Stream Feature Inventory and landowner outreach.